DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     num_steps: int
       This specifies the number of timesteps the prediction model needs to predict.
     num_samples: int
-      This specifies how many predictions the prediction model needs to make.
+      This specifies how many predictions :math:`N_{predictions}` the prediction model needs to make per sample in the batch

     Returns
     -------